Policies

 Mobile phones – staff and visitors

-• Personal mobile phones are not used by our staff on the premises during working hours.
-They will be stored in a locked cupboard in the Managers office until the end of the staffs working day.
+- Personal mobile phones are not used by our staff in the rooms during working hours.
+They will be stored in a locked cupboard -in the Manager’s office until the lunch break/end of the working day.

-• In an emergency, personal mobile phones may be used in an area where there are no children present, with permission from the Manager.
+- In an emergency, personal mobile phones may be used with permission from the Manager.

-• Our staff and volunteers ensure that the setting telephone number is known to family and other people who may need to contact them in an emergency.
+- Our staff and volunteers ensure that the setting telephone number is known to parents/carers and other people who may need to contact them in an emergency.

-• If our members of staff or volunteers take their mobile phones on outings, for use in case of an emergency, they must not make or receive personal calls or take photographs of children.
+- If our members of staff takes their mobile phones on outings, for use in case of an emergency, they must not make or receive personal calls, or take photographs of children.

-• Parents and visitors are requested not to use their mobile phones whilst on the premises.
-We make an exception if a visitor’s company or organisation operates a lone working policy that requires contact with their office periodically throughout the day.
-Visitors will be advised of a quiet space i.e. the Managers office where they can use their mobile phone, where no children are present.
+- Parents and visitors are requested not to use their mobile phones whilst on the premises.
+We make an exception if a visitor's company or organisation, operates as lone working policy that requires contact with their office periodically throughout the day.
+Visitors will be advised of a quiet space i.e. the Managers office where they can use-their mobile phone, where no children are' present.

-• If photographs of children are used for publicity purposes, parental consent must be given and safeguarding risks minimised, for example, ensuring children cannot be identified by name or through being photographed in a sweatshirt with the name of their setting on it.
+- If photographs of children are used for publicity purposes, explicit parental consent must be given and safeguarding risks minimised, for example, ensuring children cannot be identified by name or through being photographed in a sweatshirt with the name of their setting on it.

 Social media

-• Staff should not accept service users, children and parents as friends due to it being a breach of expected professional conduct.
+- Staff should not accept service users, children and parents as friends/followers due to it being a breach of expected professional conduct.

-• In the event that staff name the organisation or workplace on any social media, they do so in a way that is not detrimental to the organisation or its service users.
+- In the event that staff name the organisation or workplace in any social media they should only do so in a way that is not detrimental to the organisation or its service users.

 Electronic learning journals for recording children's progress